Cat pheromone: Feline facial and appeasing pheromones

 There are five feline facial pheromones that have been identified from the chin, lip, and cheek sebaceous secretions; F1–F5.
 Although the chemical components have been identified for F1 and F5, their natural function and behavioural implications are not yet known.
 As a whole, facial hormones F2–F4 assist with the marking of territories, however, they also have more specific individual functions.

 F2

 The feline facial pheromone F2 has been shown to be deposited during a mating behaviour conducted by males.
 It is released as form of sexual marking, such that the male will rub its face on an object that is in proximity of a potential female partner.
 Releasing the F2 pheromone at the same time as its visible mating display may make the cat more effective at obtaining a mate.

 F3

 Feline facial pheromone F3 is a chemical commonly released through object rubbing.
-It is thought to be important in a cats' ability to orient itself within its environment and know where it is in relation to its surroundings.
+It is thought to be important in a cat's ability to orient itself within its environment and know where it is in relation to its surroundings.
 It is a territorial signal, in that cats mark the spaces they frequently use.
 This may help to emotionally soothe the cat, such that being closer to the scent may increase a sense of security and belonging, while reducing anxiety.